-With antisocial personality disorder you may be impulsive, reckless and not think about of how your actions affect others.
-You may be prepared to do things that other would not, in order to get what you want.
-You may act in a dangerous way and sometimes illegally.
+With antisocial personality disorder you may be impulsive, reckless and not think about how your actions affect others.
+You may do things that other would not in order to get what you want.
 You may be easily frustrated, aggressive or prone to violence.
 Others may perceive you as acting selfishly and without guilt.

 Borderline personality disorder (BPD)

 If you are living with BPD you may experience strong emotions, mood swings and feelings you find difficult to cope with.
 You may feel distressed and anxious a lot of the time.
 You may have problems with your identity and how you view yourself.
 This can affect your relationships with others.
 BPD is also sometimes known as ‘emotionally unstable personality disorder’.

 If you are diagnosed with histrionic personality disorder you may like being the centre of attention and feel uncomfortable about being ignored.
 This can cause you to behave in a way that appears over-dramatic or over-emotional.

 With narcissistic personality disorder you have a high sense of self-importance.
 You may act like this to cover low self-esteem.
 You might act selfishly to gain success and take advantage of other people.

 Cluster C personality disorders